 MacDill AFB, FL

 Located in Tampa, Florida, the Tampa Humanist Association, Inc. (THA) brings together humanists and non-theists of all stripes toward the cause of progressive social change.
-We are incorporated as a 501(C) (3), Not-For-Profit Corporation under the laws of the State of Florida.
 Through our Charter Membership with American Humanist Association, we work alongside other national organizations in the community of reason, and also reach out to our progressive allies to work on issues of common concern.
 It is THA’s intention to enlarge the voice of humanism within the Tampa Bay Region and strive to create a cooperative atmosphere within the community of reason.

 Details of our meetings can be found at:www.meetup.com/Tampa-Humanist-Association